Riemann zeta function: Number of zeros in the critical strip

-The Hardy–Littlewood conjectures
+Hardy–Littlewood conjectures

-In 1914, Godfrey Harold Hardy proved that ζ(1/2 + it) has infinitely many real zeros.
+In 1914, G. H. Hardy proved that ζ(1/2 + it) has infinitely many real zeros.

-Hardy and John Edensor Littlewood formulated two conjectures on the density and distance between the zeros of ζ(1/2 + it) on intervals of large positive real numbers.
+Hardy and J. E. Littlewood formulated two conjectures on the density and distance between the zeros of ζ(1/2 + it) on intervals of large positive real numbers.
 In the following, N(T) is the total number of real zeros and N_{0}(T) the total number of zeros of odd order of the function ζ(1/2 + it) lying in the interval (0, T].

 These two conjectures opened up new directions in the investigation of the Riemann zeta function.